antcont/GeLeCo/README.md

-# GeLeCo
-## A large German Legal Corpus of laws, administrative regulations and court decisions published in Germany until 2020.
+# GeLeCo: A large German Legal Corpus of laws, administrative regulations and court decisions published in Germany until 2020.

+## Documentation

+### 1. Introduction
+The GeLeCo corpus is a large German Legal Corpus for research, teaching and translation purposes.
+It includes the complete collection of federal laws, administrative regulations and court decisions which have been published on three online databases by the German Federal Ministry of Justice and Consumer Protection and the Federal Office of Justice (`www.gesetze-im-internet.de`, `www.verwaltungsvorschriften-im-internet.de`, `www.rechtsprechung-im-internet.de`).

-### 1. Corpus design
+### 2. Corpus design
-#### 1.1.
+#### 2.1.
 Composition

 | text type |	database URL | text count	| token count |
 | :--------- | :--------- | :---------: | :---------: |